 They thanked you, promoted you, even praised you in front of others — but none of it landed, and you couldn't figure out why until it was almost too late.

-Someone I know once told me about a moment that stayed with them for years.
-They'd spent decades in a demanding profession — the kind that asks for your evenings and your weekends and the quiet parts of your mind that were supposed to belong to you.
-At a farewell gathering, a colleague stood up and said something generous.
+A friend of mine told me about a moment that stayed with him for years.
+He'd spent the better part of his career in a demanding role — the kind that asks for your evenings and your weekends and the quiet parts of your mind that were supposed to belong to you.
+At a team celebration marking a big milestone, a colleague stood up and said something generous.
 There was applause.
-A gift card.
-A few people cried.
-And afterward, sitting alone in the parking lot, the person I'm describing felt something collapse inside their chest.
-Not gratitude.
-Not even sadness, exactly.
-Something closer to fury — a slow, bewildered fury they didn't feel entitled to, because everyone had just been so kind.
+A bottle of good whisky.
+A few people got emotional.

 The Appreciation That Doesn't Register